December 20 - January 26 - The break between the end of fall semester and the start of spring semester

 - Failing to Prepare Your Room for a Roommate

-- Not Returning for Winter Term
+- Not Returning to RIT Housing for Spring Semester

 - Residence Hall Check-Out